maldil/PyEvolve/README.md

    * [Running PyEvolve from the command line](#running-pyevolve-from-the-command-line)

 # General info
 PyEvolve automates the frequently repeated code changes in Python systems.
-This tool presents a complete pipeline for mining and automating best code evolution practices, ensuring that the project does not fall behind.
+This tool presents a complete pipeline for mining and automating best code evolution practices, ensuring that the your project does not fall behind.

 # How to build PyEvolve